 Benefits of the Thermal Waters of the Azores, Portugal

 There is almost nothing better for you than the healing benefits offered by thermal waters.
 Since the beginning of time, thermal waters have been used as a way to recreate the elusive “fountain of youth”, and also for all kinds of other beauty and rejuvenating treatments.
 But what if the Azores’ thermal waters are more similar to the fountain of youth than we think?
 After all, they sure make us feel good, radiating from the inside out.
-And if you ask any Azorean, they have absolutely no doubt about the healing power of these waters.
+And if you ask any Azorean, they do not doubt the healing power of these waters.

 In terms of skin treatments, it is a known fact that hot spring baths can help your skin look its best.
 Hot springs clean your skin, hydrate it, and even help in the cicatrization process.
 Besides that, these magical waters relieve stress, reduce headaches and pains, treat muscular issues, and even help you sleep better.
 It’s impossible not to feel better after a soak in one of the Azores’ thermal pools!

 Even the waters from the public fountains found all over Furnas village are said to treat pain.
-In fact, it is common lore told among the ancient locals that each one of the fountain’s waters has a certain healing power: one for hangovers, one for stomach aches, one for gastritis, and so on.
-Now with that information, the only matter left now is for you to discover which one heals what?
+It is common lore told among the ancient locals that each one of the fountain’s waters has a certain healing power: one for hangovers, one for stomach aches, one for gastritis, and so on.
+Now with that information, the only matter left is for you to discover which one heals what.
 And oh what an exciting adventure that will be to discover!

 Tips for Your Hot Springs Experience in the Azores